The Secrets of Jesus Returning!

 1. The king of the north (Who is yet to be revealed) comes to his abrupt end in warfare as mentioned in Dan.
 11:41-44.
 This abrupt end is in stark contrast with the king of the north in the first century where Rome played its part and gradually faded away (Dan.
 11:19-20).

 3. The “disgusting thing that is causing desolation” as mentioned in Daniel 11:31 is the same “creature” that Jesus mentioned in Matthew 24:15; “Therefore, when you catch sight of the disgusting thing that causes desolation, as spoken of through Daniel the prophet, standing in a holy place, (let the reader use discernment,) then let those in Judea begin fleeing to the mountains.”
 Discernment would be needed.
-This is why Jesus stressed to this disciples to “keep on the watch!”
+This is why Jesus stressed to his disciples to “keep on the watch!”
 (Mark 13:37) No one can know the day or the hour but someone can see the signs, if they are looking and know what to look for!

 • Discerning the signs…